Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 **Yes**.
 It's really hard.[^0] You must send hundreds of applications to find something.[^1] It can take months to find an apartment.

 During your search, you might need a temporary place to live.
-For example, you can stay with a friend, or rent a [temporary furnished apartment](#furnished-apartment).
+For example, you can stay with a friend, or rent a [short-term furnished apartment](#short-term-and-furnished-apartments).

 ### Finding your first apartment